Skip to content Skip to footer navigation

 An easy way to smarten up a TV is to simply plug your laptop into it.
 This basically turns any TV with an HDMI connection into a big-screen computer.

-Some laptops may not have the full-sized HDMI port, but you can also use a USB-C to HDMI cable (around $20) which should recognise the connection and show the screen directly on the TV as well as transmitting audio.
+The most common solution for a new model is a USB-C to HDMI cable (around $20) which should recognise the connection and show the screen directly on the TV as well as transmitting audio.

 How to extend the life of your existing smart TV